jcasman/multi_view_image/README.md

 * Python          2.7.12
 * Python-gphoto2  2.2.2

-As some of the software packages are old I added a Pipfile and pipenv. libgphoto2 and gphoto2 were compiled from source.
+As some of the software packages are old, I added a Pipfile and pipenv to specify the Python version. libgphoto2 and gphoto2 were compiled from source.

 To use pipenv.